provenance-io/docs/p8e/p8e-usage/quick-start/hello-world-example.md

 1. The owner provides the input data to be submitted and uses the SDK to execute the HelloWorld contract.
 2. The data is encrypted and saved to the owner’s object store.
 Other participants would also be identified if the contract required them.
 3. The owner executes the HelloWorldContract.
-4. The owner sends the hashed execution results of the contracts to Provenance where Nodes endorse the transaction.
+4. The owner sends the hashed execution results of the contracts to Provenance Blockchain where Nodes endorse the transaction.
 5. Once the Nodes achieve consensus, a record of the transaction is memorialized \(written\) to the blockchain.
 6. The owner listens for events with details about the result of the transaction.

 ## Data Format

-The data format of information exchanged in Provenance is defined using Protocol Buffers \(Protobuf\).
+The data format of information exchanged in Provenance Blockchain is defined using Protocol Buffers \(Protobuf\).
 For the Hello World example, the following Name Protobuf is used:

 ```kotlin
 message ExampleName {